haileytapia/portfolio/BuyDomoListing.md

 *   **Monthly subscription:** See [Manage Subscriptions to Domo Listings](/portfolio/ManageSubscriptionsDomoListings) for information.
 *   **Quote:** When you request a quote, Domo reviews the request and contacts you with the next steps.

-Listing payments are processed through Stripe.
+Payments for listings are processed through Stripe.

 ## Buy a listing